THE CAMBRIDGE UNIVERSITY DOCTOR WHO SOCIETY CONSTITUTION

 (1) The Society shall hold an Annual General Meeting (AGM) during each Academic year.
 The AGM shall be held in Cambridge between the midpoint and end of Lent Full Term.
 All Members shall be entitled to attend and vote at any General Meeting.
 At least fourteen days written notice shall be given to members before the AGM;

-(3) An Extraordinary General Meeting (EGM) may be held at any time during Full Term.
-It shall be held in Cambridge and may be called by the Executive Committee or at the written request of at least ten members.
+(4) An Extraordinary General Meeting (EGM) may be held at any time during Full Term, or, if necessary, outside Full Term in a format easily accessible to members.
+It shall be held in Cambridge or online, and may be called by the Executive Committee or at the written request of at least ten members.
 Twelve days written notice shall be given to members before an EGM is held.
 An EGM shall have the same powers as an AGM;

-(4) The Lord President or a member or cardinal nominated by them for the purpose shall take the Chair at any General Meeting.
-In the absence of the Lord President the meeting shall elect a Chairperson for that meeting.
+(5) The Lord/Lady/Sovereign President or a member or Cardinal nominated by them for the purpose shall take the Chair at any General Meeting.
+In the absence of the Lord/Lady/Sovereign President the meeting shall elect a Chairperson for that meeting.
 The quorum for a General Meeting shall be five members.
 The Chancellor is responsible for ensuring that there is a full written record of every General Meeting;

 5. PROCEDURE AT GENERAL MEETINGS:

 (1) Every motion at a General Meeting shall be proposed and seconded by two members.
-Candidates for election to office shall be proposed and seconded by two other members.
-Voting shall be by secret ballot and if there are more than two candidates for a post or more than two options on a motion, voting shall be by single transferrable vote.
+Candidates for election to office may be nominated by any member of the Society, including themselves.
+Voting shall be by secret ballot and if there are more than two candidates for a post or more than two options on a motion, voting shall be by single transferable vote.
 All motions pass or fail on the basis of a simple majority unless otherwise stated;

-(4) The constitution may be amended by special resolution at any General Meeting.
+(4) The constitution may be amended by Special Resolution at any General Meeting, with approval of at least two-thirds of those present.
 No amendment to this Constitution intended to remove the position of Gold Usher, to alter its prerogatives and duties, or to change the criteria and procedure for the appointment of a Gold Usher can be put to a vote without the prior written agreement of the Junior Proctor of the University of Cambridge;

 6. FINANCIAL MATTERS: